VimsecAu/kb/m365/baselines/exo.md

 #### MS.EXO.8.2v2
-The DLP solution SHALL protect personally identifiable information (PII) and sensitive information, as defined by the agency.
+The DLP solution SHALL protect personally identifiable information (PII) and sensitive information, as defined by the company.

 <!--Policy: MS.EXO.8.2v2; Criticality: SHALL -->
 - _Rationale:_ Users may inadvertently share sensitive information with others who should not have access to it.
-Data loss prevention policies provide a way for agencies to detect and prevent unauthorized disclosures.
+Data loss prevention policies provide a way for agencies to detect and prevent unauthorised disclosures.
 - _Last modified:_ May 2024
 - _MITRE ATT&CK TTP Mapping:_
   - [T1567: Exfiltration Over Web Service](https://attack.mitre.org/techniques/T1567/)